noufalsalem/HackerRank/README.md

 ## Day Two
 ### First Challenge
 #### <a href="1 Week Preparation Kit/Lonely Integer.java"> Lonely Integer </a>
-- From a given array where every integer occurs twice except for one, return the unique element that occurs only once.
+- From an input of array of <i>n</i> integers - where every integer occurs twice except for one - return the unique element that occurs only once.

 #### To be updated soon